vidisha0205/Travel-Agency-Website/README.md

 The above files do not include the package.json, node modules and package-lock.json files.
 This file is for code visualisation purposes only.
+As such, none of the required images are uploaded in this folder.
+The default files that come with using npm are also excluded from this repository.